 Coming in at number one is a blog!
 You should most definitely be blogging on a regular basis.
 Like we mentioned before, blogging is a trust-building tool.
 If you produce carefully curated quality content readers will consider you the expert!
 Blogging can also help increase your rank in search.
 You can actually write a blog that is optimized for search engines, which is the only way we write blog articles at LYFE Marketing.
 If done correctly, your blog will show up at the top of Google’s search results putting your content in front of more eyes.

 When you begin blogging it’s important to define your blogging schedule.
 This should include how many times you will post a month and when as well as a list of potential topics and photos you would like to include.
 A schedule will help you stay on track so that you never miss a post.

-Your blog serves several purposes but the most important is to give your audience information that is valuable to them.
+The purpose of a blog is not to sell but give your audience information that is valuable to them.
 One way to find out if they are enjoying your content is to look at the analytics on your site to see how long people typically spend viewing your blogs.
 You can also ask them for feedback or if your content is helpful.

 Yes, ask your followers questions on platforms like Facebook or Instagram.
 This engages people and gets a discussion going.
 But it’s not enough to just ask the questions – you also have to respond to your followers!
 People don’t like being ignored.
 Rather, people love when brands interact with them on social media platforms.
 Have a conversation with people.
 You will earn respect from them.
 And in the future when they go to make a purchase, they’ll remember your online encounter.